 That variety also makes it a dream location for the best Philadelphia wedding photographers.
 It allows us to give you a collection of photos that show great depth and diversity.
 It also lets us inject a lot of creativity into the shots we take for you.

 This particular Philadelphia-based bride and groom organized their wedding in the way mentioned above.
 They had their ceremony outside in the Warden Garden, a green space on one side of the museum’s front lawn.
-For a Philadelphia wedding photographer, what makes this such a great spot for future spouses to exchange their vows is the brick staircase.
+For a Philadelphia wedding photographer, what makes this such a great spot for you and your beloved to exchange your vows is the brick staircase.
 That structure leads out from the second floor of the museum to the grass below.
-This means the wedding party emerges from the museum well above lawn and then walks down the curving staircase.
-Guests at a Quaker City wedding get an unobstructed view of the groomsmen, groom, bridesmaids and bride during the processional.
-A Philadelphia wedding photographer can get similarly unobstructed images of the bride walking down the stairs.
-The pictures can show her moving toward her future husband with the eyes of all the guests fixated on her!
+This means your wedding party emerges from the museum well above the lawn and then walks down the curving staircase.
+The guests at your Quaker City wedding get an unobstructed view of the entire wedding party during the processional.
+A Philadelphia wedding photographer can get similarly unobstructed images of you walking down the stairs.
+The pictures can show you moving toward your future spouse with the eyes of all the guests fixated on you!

 Following the meal, the entire Philly marriage celebration moved to the Egypt Upper Gallery.
 It was there that the maid of honor and best man gave their speeches and toasts.
 That part of the wedding took place alongside carved reliefs, stone coffins containing mummies, beautiful sculptures of Egyptian figures and a statue of the pharaoh Ramesses II.
 Afterwards, the guests danced and made merry in the surprisingly ample space between the various precious artifacts.
 It was quite a scene and looked fantastic when captured on film!